Rómulo Macció

-Romulo Macció (1931 – 11 March 2016) was an Argentine painter who was associated with the avant-garde art movement named Nueva Figuracion, which favored a new form of figurative art.
-Apart from Nueva Figuracion he participated in another group called Phases.
+Romulo Macciò (1931 – 11 March 2016) was an Argentine painter who was associated with the avant-garde art movement named Nueva Figuracion, which favored a new form of figurative art.
+Apart from Nueva Figuracion, he participated in another group called Phases.
 Helping pioneer the Nueva Figuración movement in the 1960s, these artists used figurative art forms to break taboos that constrained artists and their art-making, addressing important issues in Argentina and Latin America.
 After branching off from the group, Nueva Figuracion, Maccio would continue to develop his unique sense of art-making with an aesthetic of rebellion that would revolve mainly around social problems.
-He won the prestigious Konex Award from Argentina in 1982, 1992 and 2002.
+He won the prestigious Konex Award from Argentina in 1982, 1992, and 2002.